A picture of diseased lungs.

 Emphysema and Lung Cancer

-Also, research shows that if a person has COPD or emphysema, their risk for getting lung cancer increases, as these lung diseases often promote abnormal cell growth.
+Also, research shows that if a person has COPD or emphysema, their risk of getting lung cancer increases, as these lung diseases often promote abnormal cell growth.
 Unfortunately, this link does not solely rely on smoking, as people who have emphysema and are non-smokers are also at risk.

 Risk Factors for Emphysema:

-• Age.
-The damage from tobacco-related emphysema and the symptoms it produces start to unveil themselves between the ages of 40 to 60.
+• Age: The damage from tobacco-related emphysema and the symptoms it produces start to unveil themselves between the ages of 40 to 60.

-• Second-hand smoke.
-Even if you are not a smoker, inhaling someone else’s cigarette smoke increases your risk.
+• Second-hand smoke: Even if you are not a smoker, inhaling someone else’s cigarette smoke increases your risk.

-• Occupational exposure.
-Some jobs require you to be exposed to fumes or dust throughout the workday.
+• Occupational exposure: Some jobs require you to be exposed to fumes or dust throughout the workday.
 Breathing in certain chemicals or dust from grain, cotton, wood, or mining products, may damage the lungs.
 In these types of career fields, make sure to wear the appropriate personal protective gear, including a respirator and facemask.

-• Pollution.
-Breathing pollution, such as fumes from car exhaust or heating fuel can increase your risk of emphysema.
+• Pollution: Breathing pollution, such as fumes from car exhaust or heating fuel can increase your risk of emphysema.
 Avoid inhaling chemicals and fumes both indoors and outdoors to limit your exposure.

 You May Also Like

-What Are the Symptoms of Emphysema?
+What are the Symptoms of Emphysema?

 Symptoms for this lung condition take a long time to develop—you may have it for years and have no idea.
 To put it in perspective, symptoms may not be noticed until a person has smoked about a pack each day for about two decades.
 The most common symptom is shortness of breath, which begins gradually and gets progressively worse.
 Other symptoms (including alpha-1-antitrypsin deficiency emphysema):

-• A long-term cough, known as “smoker’s cough”
+• A long-term cough, known as “smoker’s cough.”

-• Feeling like you are not able to inhale enough air
+• Feeling like you are not able to inhale enough air.

-• Tightness in the chest
+• Tightness in the chest.

-• Wheezing
+• Wheezing.

-• Long-term mucus production
+• Long-term mucus production.

-• Persistent fatigue
+• Persistent fatigue.

-• Blue or gray-colored lips or fingernails
+• Blue or gray-colored lips or fingernails.

-• Difficulty concentrating
+• Difficulty concentrating.

-• Barrel-like distended chest
+• Barrel-like distended chest.

-• Unexplained weight loss
+• Unexplained weight loss.

-• Morning headaches
+• Morning headaches.

-• Difficulty sleeping
+• Difficulty sleeping.

 Treatment Options for Emphysema